calebdickinson/ChatWRD/README.md

 I generated the images using Stable Diffusion.
 The chatbot uses a .txt file made up of several stories by H. P. Lovecraft.
 I originally planned to use the complete works of H. P. Lovecraft, but due to the processing limitations of my computer,
-it would take a very long time to generate output based on that file so instead,
+it would take a very long time to generate output based on that file, so instead,
 my .txt file the chatbot trains on is a couple of his stories that I randomly chose.

 It would be pretty easy to change the txt. file that this chatbot trains on.